-How do DAFs differ from trusts or private foundations?
+How DAFs differ from trusts or private foundations?
 First, the typical foundation is much larger.
 In 2015, private foundations averaged about \$9.5 million in assets, while individual DAFs averaged \$292,000.
 However, DAFs can be opened and ready to operate in a matter of a few hours, and at low cost.
 Private foundations, by contrast, can take months or years to establish, involving great expense.
 As a result, in 2015 there existed around 82,000 private foundations, but nearly 270,000 DAFs.
 Importantly, foundations do much more than grant money to other organizations, and often pursue agendas of their own, employing staff and affording allowances to trustees.
-DAFs primarily make grants to existing charities, although they can pay management fees to the sponsors of the DAFs.
+DAFs primarily make grants existing charities, although they can pay management fees to the sponsors of the DAFs.

-A contentious difference between DAFs and foundations is the "5% payout rule."
+A contentious difference between DAFs and foundations is the "five percent payout rule".
 The rule states that private foundations must distribute at least 5% of their assets annually as either grants or as "eligible administrative expenses."
 When adopted, the point of this rule was to guarantee taxpayers a fair rate of return on money subsidized when donated to the foundations, while at the same time not bleeding so much money from foundations that it would force them to eventually disappear.
-In debating the law, the Treasury argued that 5% was justifiable because carefully invested endowments would on average yield 6.75%.
+In debating the law, the Treasury argued that a 5% was justifiable because carefully invested endowments would on average yield 6.75%.
+In principle, since DAFs allow the advising rights to be given away or bequeathed upon death, DAFs can legally live forever.
+Just how long money lingers in a DAF will be an important feature to be explored here.